NixOS in The Wild

 };

-used to source updates.
-Most systems have one channel
+wide channel is the repository used to source updates.
+Most systems have one

-unless they have set their own per user channel
+the root user’s channel unless they have set their own per user channel.

 - Using